WorkinginLogic/workinginlogic.github.io/README.md

 ## Art

-I love experimenting with colors and forms to tell stories and evoke emotions.
+From digital illustrations to traditional paintings, I love experimenting with colors and forms to tell stories and evoke emotions.

 ![Art](art-screenshot.jpg)